 How to Set Default Java Version

-As you can have multiple versions of Java installed on your system, you can decide which one is the default one.
+With multiple versions of Java installed on your system, you can decide which is the default.

 sudo update-alternatives --config java

-The image above shows that there are four alternatives on the system.
-The current default version is marked by an asterisk (*
+The image above shows there are four alternatives on the system.
+An asterisk marks the current default version (*

 ).
-You can change the default version if you type its associated number and press Enter.
+Change the default version by typing its associated number and press Enter.

 How to Set JAVA_HOME Environment Variable